netbox-community/go-netbox/docs/CustomFieldChoiceSet.md

 ### NewCustomFieldChoiceSet

-`func NewCustomFieldChoiceSet(id int32, url string, display string, name string, extraChoices [][]interface{}, choicesCount string, created NullableTime, lastUpdated NullableTime, ) *CustomFieldChoiceSet`
+`func NewCustomFieldChoiceSet(id int32, url string, display string, name string, extraChoices [][]interface{}, choicesCount int32, created NullableTime, lastUpdated NullableTime, ) *CustomFieldChoiceSet`

 NewCustomFieldChoiceSet instantiates a new CustomFieldChoiceSet object This constructor will assign default values to properties that have it defined,